neuefische/wd-flipped-classroom-curriculum/README.md

 # Welcome to the Curriculum of the neuefische Web Development Bootcamp!

-This is the curriculum of the bootcamp Web Development.
+This is the curriculum of the neuefische Web Development bootcamp.

 ## Sessions